pentandra/proposals/scholarly-commoning-prototype/index.md

 > If I had asked people what they wanted, they would have said faster
 > \[preprint servers\].

-<figcaption>--- adapted from a quote [misattributed] to [Henry Ford], who improved the process of automobile production (workflow) such that the automobile became a practical means of conveyance for the middle class.</figcaption>
+<figcaption>--- adapted from a quote [misattributed] to [Henry Ford], who improved the process of automobile production (workflow) such that the automobile became a practical means of conveyance for many more people.</figcaption>
 </figure>

 The Scholarly Commons is a culture, but we're missing critical infrastructure